Asagiri

 CI workflow

-Use AgentFlow in CI with dry-run, validation, and docs checks.
+Use Asagiri in CI with dry-run, validation, and docs checks.

 CI workflow

-Continuous integration should exercise AgentFlow without prompting, ideally in dry-run mode where that matches your intent, and without ever echoing secrets into job logs.
+Continuous integration should exercise Asagiri without prompting, ideally in dry-run mode where that matches your intent, and without ever echoing secrets into job logs.

 A typical lane builds the CLI, initializes project metadata, runs doctor, and performs a work dry-run plus plan-only pass so pipelines stay fast and deterministic.
 Adapt paths and caching to your platform; the excerpt below sketches the ordering: